mostafaabbas05/Final_Project_Classification__in_ML/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to improve the project, feel free to open an issue or submit a pull request.
 ## Acknowledgments
 This project is part of the Machine Learning Engineer Nanodegree program.
-Special thanks to the course instructors and reviewers for their guidance.
+Special thanks to the course instructor for their guidance.
 ---